arapat/sparrow-doc/pseudocode/overview.md

 * `Prediction`: The prediction of the tree nodes.
 * `LeftChildIndex`, `RightChildIndex`: The indices of the left and right children of the tree nodes.

 ## System Entrance

 ### Run Sparrow

 There are three key components of Sparrow: the stratified storage, the buffered loader, and the learning algorithm.
-Their internal implementations are discussed later.
+They execute in separate threads in an asynchronous manner.

 ```
 Procedure RunSparrow():